raikilon/dev-notes/terraform/terraform-notes.md

 **Infracost:** CLI tool and CI/CD integration that shows cloud cost estimates for Terraform changes *before* they are applied.
 Helps manage budgets.

 **Atlantis:** Open-source application for Terraform pull request automation.
 Allows teams to collaborate on infrastructure changes via Git pull requests.

-## Secrets handling; least privilege
-* Avoid hardcoding secrets in configuration or state; use environment variables, supported cloud auth methods, or secret stores (Vault, cloud key managers).
-* Mark sensitive inputs/outputs with `sensitive = true`; restrict state access and enable backend encryption.
-* Grant providers only the permissions required (principle of least privilege) and prefer short-lived credentials.
-## Scanners: TFLint, Checkov, Terrascan, tfsec; Infracost for cost visibility
-* Community tools complement Terraform: **TFLint** for provider-specific linting and scanners such as **tfsec**, **Checkov**, or **Terrascan** for policy/security checks.
-* Cost visibility can be added with tools like **Infracost** to surface estimates during plan review.

 # Versioning & Upgrades
 ## Pinning providers/Terraform versions; state compatibility and upgrades